djanka2/blockSQP/README.md

 qpOASES to solve the quadratic subproblems.
 Gradients of the objective and the constraint functions must be supplied by the user.
 Second derivatives are approximated by a combination of SR1 and BFGS updates.
-Global convergence is promoted by the filter line search of Waechter and Biegler that also accepts indefinite Hessian approximations.
+Global convergence is promoted by the filter line search of Waechter and Biegler that can also handle indefinite Hessian approximations.

 Installation